Additional Financial Details

 Credit Balances and Refunds Due to Federal (Title IV) Financial Aid

-The University will credit Title IV federal aid funds to a student account only against allowable institutional charges, including current charges for tuition, fees, room and board.
+The University will credit Title IV federal aid funds to a student account only against allowable institutional charges, including current charges for tuition, fees, housing, and food.
 Credit balances related to Title IV federal aid funds, per federal regulations, must be refunded no later than 14 days after the date the credit balance occurred on the student account.
 Title IV credits may not be applied to any other charges without written authorization.

 Huntington University will not hold Title IV financial aid for more than the 14-day period.
 If students would like to use Title IV funds to apply toward bookstore charges, library fees, parking fees, etc., they must notify the Office of Student Accounts within 14 calendar days using the appropriate request form and provide authorization for the University to utilize Title IV funds for these purposes.
 After 14 calendar days, any remaining Title IV credit will be provided to the students.